BizBuilt/seed/README.md

 ### [Infowrap](infowrap/README.md)

-InfoWrap seeds are used to construct accounts, wraps, assets, and other data structures in addition to handling file uploads in order to build rich content networks.
+Infowrap seeds are used to construct accounts, wraps, assets, and other data structures in addition to handling file uploads in order to build rich content networks.